kannans89/graphql-learning/10.Query/query.md

 ### Step 3: Declare a query variable in GraphiQL

-query is named `query_to_setColor` which takes a variable of the named `color_variable` of the type ColorType.This variable is passed on to method `setFavouriteColor`
+query is named `query_to_setColor` which takes a variable of the named `$color_variable` of the type ColorType.This variable is passed on to method `setFavouriteColor`

 ```javascript
 query query_to_setColor($color_variable:ColorType)